A creamy and delicious coquito recipe with no eggs brings a taste of holidays from Puerto Rico.

 Can you store Coquito in a plastic bottle?

 You can.
-However, it is really best to store in glass.
+However, it is really best to store it in glass.
 A whole world of problems can arise from storing food in plastic.
 You can read more about it here: Pots, Pans, and Plastics: A Shopper’s Guide to Food Safety.

 How many calories are in a glass of Coquito?